rickyleal5/iot/README.md

  The Raspberry Pi runs a Python program that measures distance and the ping time to the AWS IoT endpoint.
 Distance is measured with an ultrasonic distance sensor ([HC-SR04](https://www.sparkfun.com/products/15569)).

  The database structure is created using [Sequelize](https://sequelize.org/) models that represent the tables in the database.
-Unit testing is done using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/).
+Unit testing is done using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/) and can be run locally or on a CI/CD workflow using [GitHub Actions](https://github.com/features/actions).

 #### Cloud infrastructure